Vision-Based Hand Shadowing for Robotic Manipulation via Inverse Kinematics: Pipeline Overview

-The system converts egocentric hand observations into robot commands through a multi-stage transformation pipeline (Fig.~\ref{fig:architecture}).
+We refer to the complete processing chain---from egocentric RGB-D capture through hand detection, 3D deprojection, coordinate transformation, and inverse-kinematics solving to robot joint commands---as the \emph{IK retargeting pipeline} (Fig.~\ref{fig:architecture}).
 It requires an Intel RealSense D400 camera~\cite{keselman2017realsense} mounted on 3D-printed glasses and a single SO-ARM101 follower arm.
-At the software level, each pipeline stage is implemented as a \texttt{Transformation[InT, OutT]} subclass that wraps a \texttt{\_transform} method with automatic latency tracking.

-Table~\ref{tab:pipeline} lists each stage with its input and output types; Fig.~\ref{fig:architecture} shows the overall data flow.
+Fig.~\ref{fig:architecture} shows the overall data flow through the pipeline stages.